ppy/osu-wiki/wiki/Beatmapping/Circle_Size/en.md

 ## osu!catch

-In osu!catch circle size determines the size of both the catcher and the fruit.
+In osu!catch, circle size determines the size of both the catcher and the fruit.

 ## osu!mania